-Apple's AirPods are some of the best wireless headphones you can buy.
+Apple's AirPods are among the best wireless earbuds you can buy.
 They create an effortless audio mesh for an Apple ecosystem, pairing to a nearby iPhone or MacBook with a simple flip open of the case.
 The one-size-fits-all standard makes shopping for AirPods a breeze, but the barely there ear inserts also have their drawbacks.

-AirPods users are limited to a single fit and design option (unless you're crafty enough to cast your own gold ones).
+AirPods users are limited to a single fit and design option.
 But not all ears are the same.
 Luckily there are affordable accessory options for making your AirPods feel more your own, whether these items change the functionality or appearance of your cherished Bluetooth buds.

 Here are some of the best AirPods accessories available for purchase right now.